Where is your Liver located and What does It do? Is Life worth living? It all depends on the Liver

 Life Loves the Liver of It

 - Keeps us alive!
-Not just the liver helps your blood clot in case you cut or scrape yourself, you need it to function properly in order to live.
+Not just it helps your blood clot in case you cut or scrape yourself, you need it to function properly in order to live.
 The bottom line is if it dies, you die.

 - Detoxifies the blood to free it of harmful substances like drugs and alcohol